anthonymashford/anthonymashford.github.io/_posts/2025-01-14-TF-ANF-Backup.md

 ## Create an ANF Volume

-In this section we will create an ANF volume in the capacity pool we created above. we will also attach the Snapshot Policy and Backup Policy and target the Backup Vault to store our backups.
+In this section we will create an ANF volume in the capacity pool we created above.
+We will also attach the Snapshot Policy and Backup Policy and target the Backup Vault to store our backups.

 ~~~Terraform
 resource "azurerm_netapp_volume" "anf-vol" {